mumbleskates/bilrost/README.md

 1. **Could `bilrost` be implemented as a serializer for [Serde](https://serde.rs/)?**

 Probably not, however I would like to hear from a Serde expert on the matter.
 There are two complications with trying to serialize Protobuf messages with
 Serde:

 - Bilrost fields bear a numbered tag, and currently there appears to be no mechanism suitable for this in `serde`.
-- The mapping from Bilrost type to its Rust encoding is not 1-to-1.
+- The mapping from `bilrost` message field's type to its Rust encoding is not 1-to-1.
 As a result, trait-based approaches to dispatching don't work very well.
-Example: four different Protobuf field encoders can handle a Rust `Vec<i32>`, each producing a different encoded representation: `general`, `fixed`, `packed<general>`, and `packed<fixed>`.
+Example: four different Protobuf field encoders can handle a Rust `Vec<i32>`, each producing a different encoded
+  representation: `general`, `fixed`, `packed<general>`, and `packed<fixed>`.

   But it is possible to place `serde` derive tags onto the generated types, so the same structure can support both `bilrost` and `Serde`.